celotolosa/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 - Fix camera rotation to see the user rather than just the sky
 - Possibly make character a little smoother
 - make player chocies in the middle of the screen rather than to the left

+### Activity 2C:

+1. The name of the pass created is called FinalBlit.
+I can tell by clicking on the pass
+2. When the float is changed in lerp from 0, 0.5, and 1, the "opaque-ness" of the cobllestone effect changes with every value change.